 The Way We Use Information:

-We use non-identifying and aggregate information to better design our website and to learn more about visitors to our website.
-For example, we may find out that X number of individuals visited a certain area on our website, but we would not disclose anything that could be used to identify those individuals.
+We use non-personally identifying information to better design our website and to learn more about visitors to our website.
+For example, we may learn that a certain number of individuals visited a specific area on our website, but in learning that information we would not disclose anything that could be used to identify those individuals.

-We may collect data about your activities on our websites, such as the pages you have viewed, and may share this information with third-party companies to display relevant ads.
-These third-party companies may track your online activities over time by collecting information through automated means and may use this information for ad targeting.
+We may collect data about your activities on our websites, such as the pages you have viewed, and may share this information with third-parties to allow them to display relevant ads to you.
+These third-parties may track your online activities over time by collecting information through automated means, and may use this information for ad targeting.
 These companies typically use a cookie, web beacon, or other similar tracking technologies to collect this information.

 Our Commitment To Data Security